agh4m/PI-signing-cli/README.md

 sudo systemctl enable pcscd
 ```

-> The tauri app starts but only shows a black screen on the development environment
+> The tauri app starts but only shows a blank screen on the development environment

 Please add this environment variable